AlexandrStorozhenko/Chess-AI/README.md

 # Chess-AI
-Chess AI based on the minimax algorithm
+Chess AI based on the minimax algorithm, implemented in Vanilla JS